 Subscribe to our email newsletter and you’ll be the first to hear about all exclusive offers, event and competitions.

-All shortlisted nominees from each category will be invited to Crufts by 31 January.
-A nominee from each category will be invited to attend a presentation at Crufts on Sunday, with the overall winner announced live in the YKC ring.
+There are five categories and the winner of each category will be invited to attend a presentation at Crufts on Sunday, with the overall winner announced live in the YKC ring.
+The closing date for nominations is 1 December 2017.

 The Young Kennel Club wants to encourage young people to continue with their dedication to dogs’ right through to adulthood, with the award presented annually in the YKC ring at Crufts, to a person who has achieved something outstanding within the dog world.